 This was my friend’s favorite dish of the night, and you could tell it’s the signature dish.
 Perfectly roasted and displayed from the kitchen, this carved duck is served with apricot sweet chili and hoisin miso sauces.

 Opening night at one of Disney spring’s newest and upscale restaurants would definitely be a highlight of my blogging career.
 But my fandom for not only the famous Japanese show but my ultimate favorite Iron Chef Masaharu Morimoto transcended beyond one night.
 All of my cooking dreams relived, the gracious Morimoto stood for a photo with me.
 I could feel Chairman Kaga patting me on the back for this moment.

 A fabulous evening?
 Not even close.
 For a grand opening of the swankiest Asian cuisine at Disney Springs, it was Disney magic!

 Morimoto Asia is now open to the public and is located at

 Downtown Disney Disney Springs across from the Raglan Road Irish Pub.
 I highly recommend reservations (call 407-939-MOTO).
 I hear that reservations are already into November!
-Be sure to ask for a private dining room if you can 🙂 Check out the full website for more information.
-Menu options (including kids meals) can be found HERE.
-Be sure to follow Morimoto Asia via Facebook, Twitter and Instagram for the latest dish inspiration, specials and more.
+Be sure to ask for a private dining room if you can 🙂 Check out the full website for more information and menu options (even kids meals).

 Would you and your family visit Morimoto Asia at Disney Springs?